Who Do You Think You Are? (Irish TV series)

 Who Do You Think You Are? is an Irish genealogy documentary series that first aired on RTÉ One in 2008.
 It is made by the production company Mint.
-In each episode, a celebrity goes on a journey to trace his or her lineage through a family tree.
+In each episode, a celebrity goes on a journey to trace their lineage through a family tree.
 The series is based on the original version of the franchise, broadcast by the BBC in the United Kingdom.
 A third series started on 9 September 2018 with six new episodes.

 Notable discoveries

 In the first episode, RTÉ news reporter Charlie Bird discovered his great-great-grandfather had been involved in the Battle of the Nile (1798) and served under Admiral Nelson himself, whilst Bird also discovered that his grandfather was a bigamist.

 In the fifth episode, RTÉ presenter Pamela Flood travelled through "19th-century Dublin, taking in red light districts, millionaire solicitors, pawnbrokers, contested wills, illegitimate children and murder".
 She met historian David Nolan, who has written a history of Corballis House, where her granny was sent to stay; they subsequently discovered she was born out of wedlock.

 In the first episode of the second series Ryan Tubridy discovered he was a descendant of Edward III.
-Geneticist Adam Rutherford criticised the series for misleading its viewers into thinking that such descent was rare, noting that "almost every Briton" was descended from Edward III.